ethberry/ethberry.github.io/docs/admin-panel/ERC1155/template.md

 - **contract** - collection which this item belongs to
 - **image** - image to be shown on internal and external marketplaces

+Template is an abstraction level to create a blueprint of the item, i.e. particular resources